alexander-k1/chat-app-project/README.md

 # chat-app-project

 A chat app created with Socket.io.
+Tested with Cypress